acolwill/esphome-lvgl/README.md

-# ESPHome LVGL Configuration Repository - Forked from @
+# ESPHome LVGL Configuration Repository - Forked from @jtenniswood /esphome-lvgl

 Welcome to my ESPHome LVGL configuration repository!
 This project provides a modular setup for ESP32-S3 touch LCD devices using the LVGL graphics library, designed specifically for home automation and sensor monitoring.